jameshfisher/jameshfisher.com/_posts/2017-04-19-macos-opencl-hello-world.md

 ---
-title: "How to write an OpenCL 'hello world' on macOS"
+title: How to write an OpenCL 'hello world' on macOS
+tags: []
 ---

 OpenCL runs programs on a GPU.
 It does other things, but this is what I'm interested in.
 On macOS, the OpenCL API is provided by including `<OpenCL/opencl.h>`, and you link with the OpenCL implemention using `-framework OpenCL`.
 The following is an example program using OpenCL; [it's borrowed from this official example](https://developer.apple.com/library/content/samplecode/OpenCL_Hello_World_Example/Listings/hello_c.html).
 I've stripped out all error checking to make the code more digestible.